 Freeze extra rice or leftover pasta in freezer bags.
 Save up meat bones and scraps in the freezer to make stock or soup.
 Ditto on vegetables.

 If you’re on a diet or special food plan, most everything you need is around the outside perimeter of the typical grocery store (dairy, meat, produce), while the high-calorie, high-priced, highly processed items are in those center aisles.

 Pre-washed bagged lettuce and pre-cut veggies might be convenient, but they are expensive—three to four times more than uncut items in bulk bins.
 Individual packets of oatmeal, chips, etc. are outrageously priced.

 The way to make sure you’re getting the best deal is to shop by price per unit, not package price.
-When it comes to produce, buy what’s in season and you’ll get the best price and best quality, too.
+When it comes to fresh produce, buy what’s in season and you’ll get the best price and best quality, too.